Dead 60 years, Stalin's influence lingers in Putin's Russia

 Support for Stalin has risen in Russia since the collapse of the Soviet Union in 1991 gutted the social safety net, damaged national pride and left many Russians longing for the perceived order and stability of the Communist era.

-But Lev Gudkov, director of independent Levada Center polling group, said the biggest shift occurred after Putin came to power in 2000 and "launched a comprehensive program to ideologically reeducate society".
+But Lev Gudkov, director of independent Levada Center polling group, said the biggest shift occurred after Putin came to power in 2000 and "launched a comprehensive programme to ideologically reeducate society".

-"Putin's spin doctors did not deny that Stalin's regime had conducted mass arrests and executions but tried to minimize these events ... while emphasizing as far as possible the merits of Stalin as a military commander and statesman who had modernized the country and turned it into one of the world's two superpowers," Gudkov wrote.
+"Putin's spin doctors did not deny that Stalin's regime had conducted mass arrests and executions but tried to minimise these events ... while emphasising as far as possible the merits of Stalin as a military commander and statesman who had modernised the country and turned it into one of the world's two superpowers," Gudkov wrote.

 SUPPORT IN POLLS